julianpeeters/avro-scala-macro-annotations/README.md

         {"type":"record","name":"B","namespace":"sample","doc":"Auto-generated schema","fields":[{"name":"a","type":["null",{"type":"record","name":"A","doc":"Auto-generated schema","fields":[{"name":"i","type":"int","doc":"Auto-Generated Field"}]}],"doc":"Auto-Generated Field"}]}}

-Use the expanded class as you would a code-gen'd class with any `SpecificRecord` API.
-E.g.:
+Use the expanded class as you would a code-gen'd class with any `SpecificRecord` API. e.g.:

         //Writing avros - no reflection